infernojs/inferno-website/src/docs/guides/libraries.md

 <a name="inferno-context-api-store"></a>
 ## inferno-context-api-store

-Seemless, light weight, state management library that comes with asynchronous support out of the box.
+Seemless, lightweight, state management library that comes with asynchronous support out of the box.
 Inspired by Redux and Vuex.
 Built on top of [inferno-create-context](https://github.com/kurdin/create-inferno-context).

 The file size is roughly 5.1kb transpiled, not minified.